lfn-cnti/bestpractices/README.md

 The [CNF WG Charter](https://github.com/cncf/cnf-wg/blob/master/charter.md) futher outlines the scope of our group activities as well as intended deliverables.

-The CNF Conformance program will evaluate cloud nativeness based on the set of best pratices which the CNF WG has chosen.
-These best pratices are chosen following the [CNF Conformance Definition Proposal](ccdps).
+The CNF Conformance program will evaluate cloud nativeness based on the set of best practices which the CNF WG has chosen.
+These best practices are chosen following the [CNF Conformance Definition Proposal](ccdps).
 Anyone in the CNF WG is welcome to participate in the process from creation to selection of proposals.

 ## Meetings